mitchellnel/CPP-Learning/README.md

 Improvements:
 * getline() should've been used instead of just cin >> for the fake athlete check; currently, if a user inputs a string, the first letter is kept and the remaining letters are truncated, and this is not the correct behaviour: inputting a string for this check should be invalid

+I have also made a Python 3.7 version of this program to help me learn Python.

 ## Functions (Plot)
 (grid.h and grid.cpp were externally provided)
 Concepts: